-The P4H Network works to advance high- level, multisector commitments to universal health coverage; social health protection (SHP) and health financing (HF) networks; collaboration frameworks; partnerships with other health system networks; and innovations in SHP and in HF.
-P4H country focal persons and the Leadership for Universal Health Coverage programme provide key support to stakeholders.
+The P4H Network works to advance high-level, multisector commitments to universal health coverage; social health protection (SHP) and health financing (HF) networks; collaboration frameworks; partnerships with other health system networks; and innovations in SHP and in HF.
+P4H country focal persons and the Leadership for Universal Health Coverage programme (L4UHC) provide key support to stakeholders.

-Regionally, the P4H Network facilitates collaborations that connect people.
+Regionally, the P4H Network connects people to facilitate collaborations.
 P4H fosters knowledge sharing, especially through its digital platform.
 Also, the P4H Network explores where it can innovate, such as in the area of nonrenewable material and energy resources for resilient health systems.

 Country Dynamics